yzITI/srpc/README.md

 # SRPC

 A super simple RPC, connect client and server with the least possible code!
+The best code for communication is "no" communication.

 **NO dependency, NO schema, NO config, just define functions and CALL!**